Rob Roberts (politician)

 Robert Joseph Roberts (born 15 October 1979) is a British former politician who was Member of Parliament for Delyn from 2019 to 2024.

 Elected as a member of the Conservative Party, Roberts had the whip removed in July 2020, following allegations of sexual misconduct, and served as an independent until 2024.

 Roberts stood for the successor constituency of Clwyd East at the 2024 general election as an independent, but failed to win the seat and lost his deposit.

 Early life and education

 Roberts grew up in Northop Hall, a large village near the town of Mold, Flintshire.
 He attended Ysgol Maes Garmon school in Mold and is a fluent Welsh speaker.
 Prior to being elected to Parliament, Roberts was a financial planner, working in the industry since 2003.

 Parliamentary career

 Roberts defeated the incumbent Labour MP David Hanson at the 2019 general election.
-Since 2 March 2020, Roberts has been a member of the Welsh Affairs Select Committee and the Procedure Committee.
+From 2 March 2020, Roberts has been a member of the Welsh Affairs Select Committee to 30 May 2024 and the Procedure Committee from 2 March 2020 to 3 November 2020.